justinknguyen/Pi-Guide/Pi-Guide/Essential Packages/06 - Pi-Hole.md

 # Pi-Hole

 Network-wide ad-blocking with recursive DNS (Unbound) and full IPv4/IPv6 support.
-The Pi 4 acts as the master server, while the Pi Zero 2 W acts as the slave server (i.e., when the master is down, internet traffic will be redirected to the slave).

 ## Table of Contents